-When I first visited CLP – Main with my family, I was sold for many reasons (Crazy Mocha, the grand architecture and spaciousness, the history, the plethora of bestsellers and the friendly staff), but discovering that short stories had a section right there on the First Floor was like my personal nirvana.
+When I first visited CLP – Main with my family, I was sold for many reasons (the coffee shop, the grand architecture and spaciousness, the history, the plethora of bestsellers and the friendly staff), but discovering that short stories had a section right there on the First Floor was like my personal nirvana.

 I adore short stories.
 Adore them.
 Alas, from talking with my bookish friends, I know that sentiment isn’t shared by every reader: they’re very much of a you-either-like-’em-or-you-don’t kind of genre.